Drumroll please…you made it to THE FINAL assignment of the Organize & Refine Your Home Challenge!

 Reducing the number of bills that you have to manage each month has several added benefits.
 It reduces the possibility of a bill getting lost or slipping through the cracks somehow (which could result in late fees).
 In addition, you might be able to better capitalize on a particular reward program if all of your debt is consolidated into one account.

 Have one place in your home where all incoming paper bills will live.
 When I process my mail each day, I place bills in the “Bills to Pay” folder of my action file system .
 Make sure your bill home is portable if you typically complete bill paying tasks elsewhere in your home.

 (Our county doesn’t offer paperless billing for our sewer bill yet, so it’s one of a handful of paper bills we process each month)

 For bills that you receive electronically via email, create a folder within your email client for incoming bills to be stored.

-- For bills that are set up on automatic payment – file any incoming electronic bill statements into a reference folder within your email system (call it something like MONHLY BILLING STATEMENTS).
+For bills that are set up on automatic payment – file any incoming electronic bill statements into a reference folder within your email system (call it something like MONTHLY BILLING STATEMENTS).
 You’re simply filing them away as reference, since they do not require any action on your part.

 BONUS TIP: If your monthly cash flow is such that you can swing it, I HIGHLY recommend setting up as many bills as possible on automatic payment through your bank.
 Doing so frees up so much of your time and minimizes the risk of missing a payment (and incurring that dreaded late fee!)